LEARN MORE

 Use a pill box to know if you have taken or missed your PrEP.

 PrEP is safe.
-Most people have no side effects.
+Most people have minimal side effects.

 Major side effects associated with PrEP are very rare.